 Not new is SCN mode.
 Turn the mode dial to "SCN" (Special Scene), press "Q" and choose between Food, Kids, Candlelight, Night Portrait, Handheld Night Scene, HDR Backlight Control, Portrait, Landscape, Close-up, Sports, Group Photo, and Panning modes.
 Using these modes, the camera will automatically choose the settings it thinks are ideal for your situation.

 Don't want to put any thought into your camera setup?
 The 90D has that mode also: "A+", referencing "Auto" combined with DIGIC 8 processor-powered artificial intelligence.
 While it could be referred to as the "Mindless" mode, that doesn't seem to give it the credit it deserves.
-There are times when even a seasoned photographer needs to pick up the camera and have it take a picture fast, without hesitating to check settings.
+There are times when even a seasoned photographer needs to pick up the camera and use it to take a picture immediately without hesitating to check settings.

 Those with some basic photography knowledge can use the mode to make camera settings adjustments using easily-understandable words instead of numbers.
 The full set of creative mode options (P, Av, Tv, M and B) are provided for the photographer to take as much control over their exposure settings as desired.

-Nice is that, as with the 70D, the locking mode dial can be rotated continuously in either direction with no stops.
+Nice is that the locking mode dial can be rotated continuously in either direction with no stops.

 While the 80D provides one more button in front of the top LCD (itself a nice feature) than the 7D Mark II and 5-Series bodies, all of these buttons are of the single-function vs. the dual-function variety, resulting in less control overall.
 On the other hand, the 90D offers far more control than the Rebel series models.

 The 90D is a mid-sized DSLR model with a full-size grip.
+I find myself feeling the ahhhhh when picking it up after using a multitude of mirrorless models.
 Here is how it aligns with Canon's current EOS lineup:

 |Model||Body Dimensions||CIPA Weight|